Soft Tissue Injury Lawyer

 Because of the seriousness of soft tissue injuries and the complications that can develop, it is important that you seek medical treatment as soon as possible.
 Keep your physician advised about your pain levels and any changes that may occur so that this information can be properly documented.

-You should also hire a reputable Atlanta car accident attorney, who has your best interests in mind to help you along the process of recovery—physically, emotionally and financially.
+You should also hire a reputable Duluth car accident lawyer, who has your best interests in mind to help you along the process of recovery—physically, emotionally and financially.
 Scholle Law has over 20 years of experience protecting our client’s interest in these types of cases, and we have recovered millions of dollars for our clients in personal injury verdicts and settlements.

 For example, we were able to secure a $100,000 policy limits settlement in a motorcycle accident case.
 Our client suffered a non-surgical soft tissue injury when an automobile driver, who did not see her, pulled into the path of her Kawasaki motorcycle.